ucr-optml/FedMSA/README.md

 [*AutoBalance: Optimized Loss Functions for Imbalanced Data (Mingchen Li, Xuechen Zhang, Christos Thrampoulidis, Jiasi Chen, Samet Oymak)*](https://openreview.net/pdf?id=ebQXflQre5a), but we only use MNIST in imbalanced loss function design.
 This code uses the bilevel implenmentation of
 [*Optimizing Millions of Hyperparameters by Implicit Differentiation (Jonathan Lorraine, Paul Vicol, David Duvenaud)*](https://arxiv.org/abs/1911.02590)

-- Code is adopted from FedNest [FedNest](https://github.com/ucr-optml/FedNest).
+- Code is adopted from [FedNest](https://github.com/ucr-optml/FedNest).
 Please check the reproduce folder to reproduce the result.

 ## FedMCO: Federated  Risk-Averse Stochastic Optimization